World Fund Day on 19 April:

 - Funds can offer an attractive alternative investment in the current low interest rate environment

-- For example, through the Bank Austria Securities Investment Saving (WertpapierSparen) with Pioneer funds: small investment – immeasurable impact
+- For example, through the Bank Austria Securities Investment Plan (WertpapierPlan) with Pioneer funds: small investment – immeasurable impact

 This year again sees the return of World Fund Day on 19 April.
 This will provide an opportunity for Bank Austria to demonstrate its fund advisory expertise in its branches and through video telephony available via its SmartBanking services.
 World Fund Day is an initiative launched by the investment fund industry in Austria and organised jointly by VÖIG ("Vereinigung Österreichischer Investmentgesellschaften" – Association of Austrian Investment Management Companies) and VAIÖ ("Vereinigung Ausländischer Investmentgesellschaften in Österreich" – Association of Foreign Investment Management Companies in Austria).

-Bank Austria and its funds partner Pioneer Investments Austria will focus on presenting their fund services during the promotion period.
-The days between 7 and 17 April 2014 are all about World Fund Day.
+Bank Austria and its funds partner Pioneer Investments Austria will focus on presenting their fund services during the promotion period: 7 to 25 April 2014 is all about World Fund Day.

 Investment funds – transparent and flexible

-"Our activities during this period will focus on our fund services, because in the present low interest rate environment investment funds, with their diversified investment strategies, can offer interesting opportunities - for retail investors as well as for institutional investors.", says Helmut Bernkopf, Bank Austria Management Board member responsible for business with private customers and corporates.
+"Our activities during this period will focus on our fund services, because in the present low interest rate environment investment funds, with their diversified investment strategies, can offer interesting opportunities for retail investors", says Helmut Bernkopf, Bank Austria Management Board member responsible for business with private customers and corporates.

 "Investment funds provide an easy, transparent and very flexible possibility to use the opportunities available in international capital markets", explains Werner Kretschmer, CEO of Pioneer Investments Austria.
 The broad range of funds offers products that meet almost every investment need, depending on the investment period and the risk profile.

-"WertpapierSparen, our securities investment saving, is ideal for investing small amounts in investment funds; this is a particularly flexible arrangement", says Helmut Bernkopf.
-Bank Austria offers 'WertpapierSparen' in conjunction with a wide range of funds.
+"WertpapierPlan, our securities investment plan scheme, is ideal for investing small amounts in investment funds; this is a particularly flexible arrangement", says Helmut Bernkopf.
+Bank Austria offers "WertpapierPlan" in conjunction with a wide range of funds managed by Pioneer Investments.
 Investors can make constant monthly investments in bond funds, equity funds or mixed funds with amounts starting at EUR 40.
-WertpapierSparen is available in two alternatives: the 'WertpapierPlan' fits for regular saving with one security bond, the 'WertpapierDauerauftrag' (bond standing order) fits on a depot for regular saving with one or more different security bonds.
-Our advisors put together an investment portfolio that is tailored to the customer's specific risk profile.
+Our relationship managers put together an investment portfolio that is tailored to the customer’s specific risk profile.